-The MCSS-26 has been translated into 9 languages, other than English [Arabic, Czech, Danish, Finnish, French, Norwegian, Portuguese, Spanish and Swedish].
-It can be used to evaluate the provision of Clinical Supervision in a variety of professions and field work locations.
+The MCSS-26© can be used to evaluate the provision of Clinical Supervision to a variety of health/social care professions and fieldwork locations.

 In 2011, utilising merged data derived from multiple international MCSS research studies, the Directors of White Winstanley Ltd conducted and published a rigorous series of Rasch analyses on the original 36-item version of the Manchester Clinical Supervision Scale© [see Selected Publications].

 The findings re-confirmed the robust psychometric properties of the research instrument and justified the re-modelled version; the MCSS-26.
 The current scale contains ten fewer questions and with increased structural integrity.

 In addition, the 6 subscales of the MCSS-26 have also been found to tap into the 3 domains [Formative, Normative and Restorative] of one of the most influential and widely adopted frameworks for Clinical Supervision, the so-called ‘Proctor Model’1.

 To date, no other CS-specific questionnaire has yet withstood such rigorous analytic scrutiny, nor publicly reported such findings, to make stepwise contributions to the methodological literature and the increase the substantive confidence of end-users.
 The MCSS-26© remains distinctive in both respects.

 1 Proctor B Supervision: a cooperative exercise in accountability.
 In: M. Marken & M. Payne (Eds).
 Enabling and Ensuring: Supervision in Practice, pp. 21-34.
 National Youth Bureau and Council for Education and Training in Youth and Community Work, Leicester